ugml/php-client/README.md

-├── skins/                       # → skins, which are useable ingame (all images and css for the game must go here) ├── game.php                     # → the main php-file, which dynamically loads the needed pages ├── index.php                    # → redirects to the game.php if logged in, else to the login-page └── login.php                    # → login-form for the user
+├── skins/                       # → skins, which are useable ingame (all images and css for the game must go here) ├── game.php                     # → the main php-file, which dynamically loads the needed pages ├── index.php                    # → redirects to the game.php if logged in, else to the login-page ├── login.php                    # → login-form for the user └── logout.php                   # → user-logout
 ```

 # Quick Start

 1. This project uses is being developed with the (currently) latest release of PHP (Version 7.1.9) and mariaDB (Version 10.2).
 For a easy quick start, use the latest release of [XAMPP](https://www.apachefriends.org/de/download.html) or use [Docker](https://www.docker.com) with the necessary containers.
 2. After setting up your environment, import the sql-file located in the install directory.
-3. Edit the config.php in the core-folder to match your server-configuration.
+3. Edit the config.sample.php in the core-folder to match your server-configuration and **rename it to config.php**.
 4. Login to the game with the  **default Username** "admin" and  **default Password** "admin"

 # Support / Questions